uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 Note that the start index will be _included_ and the end index will be _excluded_ when creating the substring.

-> There is also the `substr` method which is deprecated so don't use it.
+> There is also the `substr` method which is similar.
+> However, `substr` is deprecated and, therefore, you shouldn't use it.

 The `trim` method allows you to remove whitespace from the start and the end of a string.
-This is especially useful when you need to process user input and need to remove accidental whitespace at the start and the end of a string:
+This is especially useful when you need to process user input and remove accidental whitespace at the start and the end of a string:

 ```js
 console.log(' Hello '.trim()); // Hello
 ```

-The `split` method splits the string into substring by a delimiter.
+The `split` method splits the string into substrings by a delimiter.
-For example here is how you might split a comma-separated list into its items:
+For example, here is how you might split a comma-separated list into its items:

 ```js
 console.log('Task 1, Task 2, Task 3, Task 4'.split(','));